sjsumera/projects/search/project_specs.md

 ## On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.

-## Like Google’s own, your search bar should be centered with rounded corners.
-The search button should also be centered, and should be beneath the search bar.

 ## Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
 ---Consistent with Google’s own CSS, the “Advanced Search” button should be blue with white text.